swarubm/ML-TECHNIQUES/README.md

+#super datascience
+Meet CatBoost — the gradient-based model that is bound to beat out the power that LightGBM (a gradient-based model that uses tree-based learning algorithms) has to offer on specific problems.

+CatBoost is a great self-tuning model to have in the toolkit whenever you want to get the highest accuracy on datasets that have many categorical features, which is usually the case with on-the-job problems.

+In this bonus, you will explore CatBoost theory and implement CatBoost on the brain cancer dataset (the same dataset we used for XGBoost).

+This tutorial covers the following steps:

+Importing the libraries

+Importing the dataset

+Splitting the dataset into the Training and Test set

+Training XGBoost on the Training set

+Making the confusion matrix

+Applying k-fold Cross-Validation

 # SPECIALIZED ML-TECHNIQUES
 CROSS VALIDATION .ipynb: Demonstrates four major cross-validation methods using the Iris dataset.
 Helps evaluate and compare model performance by partitioning data into training and testing segments, a core ML validation technique.